 1. Home treatment

-- You may try some home remedies to ease the pain and discomfort of cold sores:
+- You may try some home remedies to ease the cold sore-related pain and discomfort

-- Placing a wet, cool cloth, or towel on the sores may help reduce the redness and pain.
+- Placing a cold compress (wet, cool cloth, or towel) on the sores may help reduce the redness and pain.

 - A mouthwash containing baking soda may also reduce the soreness.